oginni76/line-counter-cli/README.md

 ## Folders /Files ignored
-Node_modules
+a.
+Node_modules.
+b.
 Anything added to gitignore
-anything you add to the customexclusions array(For files you want the lines counted but are not in your gitignore)
+c. anything you add to the customexclusions array(For files you want the lines counted but are not in your gitignore)